MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/automate-document-generation.md

 9. To generate a PDF file using this action, provide **.pdf** as the extension in the file name.

-10. Whenever a template consists of a table placeholder, that field has all the column names in the suggestion as shown in the **Risks** field.
+10. Whenever a template consists of a table placeholder, that field has all the column names in the suggestion shown in the **Risks** field.

     To fill the table, placeholder values should be passed as a list of JSON objects with column name and values.
 For example: